 - “Give students a space in your classroom [. . .] to go to when they are feeling overwhelmed.
 Students need to know that big emotions are okay and they need to learn appropriate coping skills for self-regulating these emotions.
 Having a quiet area of your classroom with calming tools is a great way to provide the safety and security kids need when they are stressed out.
 Don’t have extra room in your classroom?
 Add a calming area to your classroom library or put a desk in an area by itself.
 A calming space does not need to be big or fancy to be effective.” — Amy from Teaching Exceptional Kinders

 6. Lean on SEL-based resources.

 There are plenty of SEL-based resources available to educators.
 Start with the CASEL and EASEL guides, which provide frameworks and strategies for incorporating SEL at your school and in your curriculum.
 From there, you can look for specific teaching resources that work for you.
 “There’s so much out there,” says Emily from Inclusively Educating.
-“I know so many of us are worried about providing learning opportunities both face-to-face and online next year, but don’t feel like you have to reinvent the wheel or spend a ton of money.
-TpT is full of amazing educators that create quality resources for free.”
-Explore TpT’s resources, and see what makes sense for the social-emotional well-being of you and your students.
+“Don’t feel like you have to reinvent the wheel or spend a ton of money.
+TPT is full of amazing educators that create quality resources for free.”
+Explore TPT’s resources, and see what makes sense for the social-emotional well-being of you and your students.